Recipe Overview

 Instructions

-- Preheat the oven to 350°F.
+- Preheat the oven to 350°F. Spray a 9-inch pie plate with nonstick cooking spray.

-- Spray a 9-inch pie plate with nonstick cooking spray.
-Peel sweet potatoes and slice very thinly – using a mandoline if possible.
+- Peel sweet potatoes and slice very thinly, using a mandoline if possible.
 Layer sweet potatoes into pie plate, overlapping to completely cover the bottom of the pie plate.
-To create side of crust, trim the sweet potato slices so they are flat on one side and continue to line the edges of the pie plate, overlapping slices.
-Continue this process until the pie plate is completely covered (you want it 5-7 layers thick).
-Spray again with nonstick cooking spray or olive oil spray.
+To create sides, trim the sweet potato slices so they are flat on one side and continue to line the edges of the pie plate, overlapping slices.
+Continue this process until the pie plate is completely covered, 5 to 7 layers thick.
+Spray again with nonstick cooking spray or olive oil spray.2 medium sweet potatoes

-- When crust is pre-baked, remove from oven, increase oven temperature to 400°F.
+- When crust is pre-baked, remove from oven; increase oven temperature to 400°F.

 Notes

-Nutrition Information:
+Nutrition

 This was delicious!!
 And it’s the first time where the finished product actually looked just like the pic!
 Thanks so much for sharing the recipe .